 Better yet, it will continue to improve NSM’s bottom line over time, and additional improvements we make will boost that number even higher.

 Now, this wasn’t a perfect experiment, because we’re comparing year-over-year results rather than an A/B test, and we’re just below the number of conversions necessary to make the results statistically significant.
 That said, NSM’s website has not dramatically changed during that year, and since we already know from other studies that these changes do in fact work, we can confidently claim at least some improvement as a result of this tweak.

 Although not statistically significant, the margin is large enough to confidently say it made a difference.

 I mean, even if it only brought in an extra $100 a month, wouldn’t that be worth the 10 minutes we spent?

 I think it would—that’s what we’re all about at The Digital Nonprofit.
 Using data, industry knowledge, and insights from real donors to find the smallest possible change that will yield the biggest possible impact.

 Especially in small organizations like New Sanctuary, this philosophy is especially powerful.
 In the past year, they’ve likely spent less than $2000 on our services, and just this one change brought all that money back in, and more!

-If you want to discover small changes that can increase your nonprofit’s donations, schedule a call with us by clicking the button below.
+If you want to discover small changes that can increase your nonprofit’s donations, feel free to contact us to discuss how we can help.
 We’ll take a deep dive at your challenges, offer tips, and crunch the numbers to see what you stand to gain.